Follow TV Tropes

 • We Hardly Knew Ye: In The Darkside Chronicles, Ben had already been killed by Birkin before Leon, Claire and Ada even reach his cell.
 The remake has him alive for just the one scene you meet him and is killed by Mr. X shortly after.

 • Younger Than They Look: Official materials stated his birth year to be 1972, making him 26 years old by the time of 2.
 While his original appearance seems in line with this, he gets progressively older with each subsequent release featuring him.
-By the time of the remake, ol' Ben looks to be almost twice his official age, appearing closer to a middle-aged man than someone barely into his late-20s.
-Compared to Leon, who's only five years younger than him, remake Ben looks to be in his late 30's to mid 40's.
+In the remake, Ben looks to be almost twice his official age, appearing closer to a middle-aged man than someone barely into his late-20s.
+Compared to Leon, who's only five years younger than him, Ben looks to be in his late 30's to mid 40's.

 Robert Kendo